DakshinD/DakshinD/README.md

 ### Hi, I'm @DakshinD
-- 🔭 Incoming CS Freshman @ UT Austin
+- 🔭 CS Student @ UT Austin
-- 🌱 I’m currently develooping a custom NER model for food recognition in Python
+- 🌱 I’m currently developing a custom NER model for food recognition in Python

 <!--
 **DakshinD/DakshinD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.